Aurified-266/Mesa_Turnip-CI-Linux-Debian/README.md

 1. Variable Scope: Fixed a bug where $MESASRC_DIR was used as an absolute path after cding into it, causing double-path errors.
 Switched to relative paths (src/...) inside the build function.

-2. Dependency Management (The "Host Library" Nightmare) Host vs. Target Mismatch: The linker kept trying to link against x86_64 host libraries (/usr/lib/x86_64-linux-gnu/libz.so, libelf.so) instead of the aarch64 NDK libraries.
+2. Dependency Management (The "Host Library" Nightmare)

+- Host vs. Target Mismatch: The linker kept trying to link against x86_64 host libraries (/usr/lib/x86_64-linux-gnu/libz.so, libelf.so) instead of the aarch64 NDK libraries.

-Fix: Added sed commands to strip these explicit host paths from the generated build.ninja file.
+- Fix: Added sed commands to strip these explicit host paths from the generated build.ninja file.

-Missing libz (Zlib): Disabling zlib caused "undefined symbol" errors (gzopen, deflate, etc.) because parts of the code still called these functions.
+- Missing libz (Zlib): Disabling zlib caused "undefined symbol" errors (gzopen, deflate, etc.) because parts of the code still called these functions.

-Fix: Created custom C stubs (zlib_stubs.c) that provide empty implementations of all gz* functions.
+- Fix: Created custom C stubs (zlib_stubs.c) that provide empty implementations of all gz* functions.
 Compiled these into a static library (libz_stub.a) and injected it into the link command right before --end-group to satisfy the linker without needing the real library.

-Missing libdl: Meson couldn't find libdl in the cross-compile environment.
+- Missing libdl: Meson couldn't find libdl in the cross-compile environment.

-Fix: Added -ldl explicitly to the linker arguments, relying on the NDK's libc which provides these symbols on Android.
+- Fix: Added -ldl explicitly to the linker arguments, relying on the NDK's libc which provides these symbols on Android.

 3. Feature Disabling for Stability

-To bypass complex dependencies that were impossible to resolve cleanly in a cross-compile environment, deliberately disabled non-essential features:
+- To bypass complex dependencies that are impossible to resolve cleanly in a cross-compile environment, deliberately disabled non-essential features:

 -Dshader-cache=disabled: Prevented the build from requiring zlib for shader caching.
 (Trade-off: Slightly longer initial game load times after reboot, but no runtime stutter).